On locally compact semitopological $0$-bisimple inverse $\omega$-semigroups

 \section{Introduction and preliminaries}

 Further we shall follow the terminology of \cite{Carruth-Hildebrant-Koch-1983-1986, Clifford-Preston-1961-1967, Engelking-1989, Ruppert-1984}.
-By $N$ and $\mathbb{N}$ we denote the set of all non-negative integers and the set of positive integers, respectively.
-In this paper if we do not assume other all topological spaces are Hausdorff.
+By $\mathbb{N}$ (resp. $\mathbb{N}_0$) we denote the set of all positive (resp., non-negative) integers and by $\mathbb{Z}_{+}$ we denote the additive group of integers.
+We shall say that a set $A$ intersects almost all elements of a infinite family $\mathscr{K}=\{K_i\}_{i\in\Omega}$ of non-empty sets if $A\cap K_i=\varnothing$ only for finitely many elements of $\mathscr{K}$.
+All topological spaces, considered in this paper, are Hausdorff, if the otherwise is not stated explicitely.
 If $A$ is a subset of a topological space $X$ then by $\operatorname{cl}_X(A)$ and $\operatorname{int}_X(A)$ we denote the closure and interior of $A$ in $X$, respectively.

-A subset $A$ of a topological space $X$ is called \emph{regular open} if $\operatorname{int}_X(\operatorname{cl}_X(A))=A$.
+A subset $A$ of a topological space $X$ is called \emph{regular open} if $A=\operatorname{int}_X(\operatorname{cl}_X(A))$.